cis-ncbj/app-service-api/Docs/_build/html/_sources/overview.txt

 * Improved reaction time - implement inotify triggers
 * Validation of config files structure
-* Some additional anti DOS measures - limit request / second?
+* Some additional anti DOS measures:

+  + Limit request / second?
+  + Compiled python code?
+  + Webserver that does not fork for each request ????

 * User support (LDAP and/or OpenID login, per user quota, etc)